-Section 31.3 Arbitration

-- A. If the parties have not reached agreement after mediation pursuant to Section 34.2 above, the parties shall submit the disputed issue(s) to arbitration.
-Arbitration will be held under the regulations in ORC Chapter 4117 and rules promulgated by the State Employment Relations Board for conciliation, except as modified herein. - B. Within 30 days of receipt of the arbitrator's decision, the Employer shall either: (1) implement the modifications in the conditions of employment in accordance with the arbitrator's decision, or (2) abandon the proposed changes in the conditions of employment and maintain the status quo. - C. The cost of arbitration shall be paid equally by the parties, except each party shall be responsible for its own attorney's and/or consultant's fees.
+Section 32.3 Arbitration A. If the parties have not reached agreement after mediation pursuant to Se 3 A. If the parties have not reached agreement after mediation pursuant to Se ration will above, the parties shall submit the disputed issue(s) to arbitration.
+Arbit 5 be held under the regulations in ORC Chapter 4117 and rules promulgat ed by the 6 State Employment Relations Board for conciliation except as modified l ierein.
+7 8 B. Within 30 days of receipt of the arbitrator's decision, the Employer shall 9 (1) implement the modifications in the conditions of employment in acc with the arbitrator's decision, or (2) abandon the proposed changes in the e 11 conditions of employment and maintain the status quo.
+12 13 C. The cost of arbitration shall be paid equally by the parties, except each parties of the cost of arbitration shall be paid equally by the parties, except each parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost of arbitration shall be paid equally by the parties of the cost o arty shall be responsible for its own attorney's and/or consultant's fees.
+15 16 Section 32.4 Employer May Abandon Proposed Changes 17 A. The Employer may abandon the proposed changes in the conditions of in tha employment at any time during the process described herein and mainta status quo. in the 20 status quo.21 22 23